mozillalives/heritage-videoplayer/README.md

 # TODO

 - come up with maintenance plan
+- make sure nothing is insecure in the default setup of raspbian
 - setup automated update cron
 - remote logging/status?
-- have service shut down during non-normal hours (or just make it detect when hdmi is connected)